 “A forward thinking and engaging conference where elements of educational best and next practice were unpacked from across Australia.
 An ideal environment for organic networking.”Sydney Catholic Schools

 Date: 22 Jan 2019 By: Ashleigh Morgan

 With dramatic changes over the last two decades to modern schooling, 21st century learning environments must now reflect the needs of modern students.
-The Connecting Innovative Learning Spaces & Pedagogy conference will host some of the most forward schools in the country with 21st century learning spaces to foster better learning outcomes.
-We thought we’d …
+The Connecting Innovative Learning Spaces & Pedagogy conference showcased some of the most forward schools in the country with 21st century learning spaces to foster better learning outcomes.
+We thought we’d share …

 Date: 6 Dec 2018 By: Ashleigh Morgan